Ante Gotovina

 Ante Gotovina (born 12 October 1955) is a Croatian retired lieutenant general and former French senior corporal who served in the Croatian War for Independence.
 He is noted for his primary role in the 1995 Operation Storm.
 In 2001, the International Criminal Tribunal for the former Yugoslavia (ICTY) indicted him on war crimes and crimes against humanity charges in connection with that operation and its aftermath.
 After spending four years in hiding, he was captured in the Canary Islands in December 2005.
+After the 2011 sentence, following an appeal Gotovina was subsequently acquitted and freed of all charges against him in a retrial in November 2012.

 On 15 April 2011, Gotovina was found guilty on 8 of the 9 counts of the indictment and sentenced to 24 years of imprisonment.
-On 16 November 2012, Gotovina's convictions were overturned by an appeals panel at the International Criminal Tribunal for the former Yugoslavia (ICTY) and he was released from custody.
+On 16 November 2012, Gotovina's convictions were overturned in a retrial by an appeals panel at the International Criminal Tribunal for the former Yugoslavia (ICTY) and he was released from custody.

 Early life

 Ante Gotovina was born in Tkon on the island of Pašman.
 His father Milan tried to move with his mother to Italy, but was caught by the Yugoslav border police.
 His mother was released while his father spent time in prison.
 When Gotovina was nearly four, his mother was killed saving him from an explosion at a construction site.
 Subsequently, his father went to work in Zagreb, while Gotovina and his siblings went to live with their maternal grandfather Šime in Pakoštane.
 Around Easter of 1971, Gotovina and his friend Srećko tried to escape by sailing away.
 Rough seas caused by a storm forced them back and they soon returned to Pakoštane.
 Gotovina kept his escape attempt from his family and continued to attend school for electrical engineering in Zadar.